reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 Let’s start with our implementation.
 As shown in the above diagram, we need to create two components: one for the Express backend and the other for the React UI client.

-Let’s create a folder and start with the initialization of Node.js:node
+Let’s create a folder and start with the initialization of a Node.js project:

 ```bash
 npm init